 - WCAG 2.0: Released in 2008.

-WCAG Levels
+WCAG Conformance Levels

-WCAG criteria are divided into three levels:
+WCAG success criteria are divided into three conformance levels:

 WCAG POUR Principles